Hilda Anderson Erickson

 Hilda Anderson Erickson was the last known surviving Mormon pioneer and celebrated frontierswoman.
 She was six and half years old in 1866 when her family emigrated from Ledsjo, Sweden to Tooele County in Utah.
 She died at the age of 108 on January 1, 1968.

 Personal life

 Erickson was known for her love of dance and horseback riding.

 After a 2 year long engagement, Hilda Anderson married John Erickson.
-Soon after their marriage they were called to serve a full time mission with the Gosiute Indians, near the Nevada border, in which they helped the Gosiute Indians farm in the desert environment.
+Soon after their marriage they were called to serve a full time mission with the Gosiute Indians, near the Nevada border in Deep Creek, in which they helped the Gosiute Indians farm in the desert environment.